AdobeDocs/target-learn.en/help/audiences/use-profile-comparison-to-build-audiences.md

 ---
 title: How to Use Profile Comparison to Build Audiences
-description: This video shows Adobe Target users how to use the Profile Comparison feature to compare two numeric profile values against each other when building an audience.
+description: Learn how to use Profile Comparison to compare two numeric profile values against each other when building an audience.
 role: User
 level: Experienced
 topic: Personalization